There are certain customer service skills that every employee must master if they are forward-facing with customers.

 Relying on frameworks like the Net Promoter Score can help businesses come up with guidelines for their employees that allow plenty of freedom to handle customers on a case-to-case basis, but also leave them priority solutions and "go-to" fixes for common problems.

 11. Ability to Handle Surprises

-Despite what I had to say above, sometimes the customer support world is going to throw you a curveball!
+Sometimes the customer support world is going to throw you a curveball.

 Maybe the problem you encounter isn't specifically covered in the company's guidelines, or maybe the customer isn't reacting how you thought they would.

 Whatever the case, it's best to be able to think on your feet... but it's even better to create guidelines for yourself in these sorts of situations.

 Let's say, for instance, you want to come up with a quick system for when you come across a customer who has a product problem you've never seen before...

 - Who?
 One thing you can decide right off the bat is who you should consider your "go-to" person when you don't know what to do.
 The CEO might be able to help you, but you can't go to them with every single question!
 Define a logical chain for yourself to use, then you won't be left wondering who you should forward the problem too.

 - What?
 When the problem is noticeably out of your league, what are you going to send to the people above?
 The full conversation, just the important parts, or maybe some highlights and an example of a similar ticket?

 - How?
 When it comes time to get someone else involved, how are you going to contact them?
 For instance, at Help Scout we prefer to solve small dilemmas over chat, and save bigger problems for email, keeping inbox clutter down to a minimum.